YuMatsuzawa/kickstart/README.md

 $ ansible-playbook -i hosts provision-localhost.yml
 ```

 In the playbook, provisioning is performed on `localhost`.
-This does not requires SSH at all.
+This does not require SSH at all.

 `hosts` file is just a dummy here.
 Of course you can expand its use beyond `localhost`.